 More Likely Than We Think?

-Keever and ExxoGear are evangelical about the importance of disaster preparedness and sober about the disruptive impact of large-scale disasters.
+Keever and ExxoGear are evangelical about and sober about the disruptive impact of large-scale disasters.
 They’re on the leading edge of a survivalist movement that’s lately edged in from the fringes—a movement that believes it’s only a matter of time before a truly catastrophic event precipitates a breakdown of public services and a collapse of civic order.
 When that happens, survivalists don’t want to be anywhere near the blast zone.

 Even if you’re not of the opinion that societal collapse is around the corner, common sense—and perhaps Murphy’s Law—dictates that you take sensible steps to get ready for whatever fate may bring.